 Hybrid technology is used for propulsion, which combines a liquid oxidizer with a solid fuel and allows the re-ignition and the recovery of the rocket.
 This is also safer than the one traditionally used.

 In order to develop our own hybrid rocket, two lines of research are being followed: solid combustion rockets, where electronics are tested, and test stands, where the hybrid technology is tested.

-To facilitate experimentation in “ZeroG”, offering a mean of transport for microexperiments and cubesats.
+To facilitate experimentation in “ZeroG”, offering a cheap and flexible way to do microexperiments or put into orbit cubesats.

 Women in science

 We want to be an inspiration for girls, encouraging them to study STEM careers and showing them that they can also be great scientists and engineers.

 We encourage collaboration between students from different degrees or institutions, such as Vocational Training Centers.

 “A good project, university students oriented by their illusion to realize something tangible, which is also in line with the business of “neo-space”.
 And whose sale in technological forums, media and various channels can place the name of the School very high, even in the Karman line.
 Every company that knows about the project, joins it.”

 It will be the second generation of hybrid engines fully developed by the team.
 Designed after M1, M2 will have 10 times more power than its antecesor and its body will be ready to fly with no modification at all.
 A whole new liquid N2O system will feed the combustion chamber alongside an experimental new ignition system based on methane, will provide 500kg of thrust.